websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/uploading-and-managing/enabling-docusign-digital-signatures.md

     ![Fill in the envelope's information.](./enabling-docusign-digital-signatures/images/06.png)

 1. When the envelope is sent, Recipients must go through [DocuSign's process](https://www.docusign.com/products/electronic-signature/how-docusign-works) to sign the document.

-## Tracking Envelope's Status
+## Tracking an Envelope's Status

 DocuSign uses the term _envelope_ to denote a document or collection of documents to be signed.
 Once sent, you can track your envelope status from within Liferay.